 If you’re suffering from nagging back pain or frustrating mobility issues, don’t be surprised.
 Millions of people today suffer from life-altering back pain, and it originates from a variety of issues.
-The complex nature of the spinal cord and spinal column mean they’re susceptible to injury and wear and tear.
+The complex nature of the spinal cord and spinal column means they’re susceptible to injury and wear and tear.
 This can lead to multiple spinal problems, mostly associated with pain and reduced mobility, any of which can ruin your life.
-Dr. Branko Skovrlj, an experienced neurosurgeon at NU-Spine in Edison, NJ, uses advanced procedures such as minimally invasive TLIF to relieve your back pain.
+Dr. Branko Skovrlj, an experienced neurosurgeon at NU-Spine in Edison, NJ, uses advanced procedures such as minimally invasive TLIF procedure to relieve your back pain.
 Call today to get back control of your life.

 What Is Transforaminal Lumbar Interbody Fusion (TLIF)?

-It’s a mouthful: transforaminal lumbar interbody fusion, or TLIF for short, is a contemporary approach to spinal fusion surgery of the lower back.
+It’s a mouthful: transforaminal lumbar interbody fusion, or TLIF procedure for short, is a contemporary approach to spinal fusion surgery of the lower back.
 During this procedure, a spinal surgeon like the renowned Dr. Branko Skovrlj removes an intervertebral disc in a procedure called a discectomy and joins two or more of your spinal bones, using hardware to replace what’s extracted.
 The goal of TLIF surgery is to: